Frequently Asked Questions (FAQs) About Registration/enrollment

 Priorities for Transfers

-Transfer Applications are approved based on the following descending order of priorities:
+Transfer Requests are approved based on the following descending order of priorities:

 - Continuing 5th and 8th Grade Students – former residents of the school’s attendance area who have moved into another school’s attendance area within the district, provided space is available.